hangx1314/downscaling/README.md

 `validation/metrics_core.py` provides Bias, MAE, RMSE, R², correlation, standard-deviation ratio (SDR), Perkins skill score (PSS), percentile bias, heat-event occurrence and intensity statistics, diurnal temperature range, station-level evaluation, and parent-grid aggregation checks.

-Station-level SDR uses only dates that are valid in both the model and the observation.
-Pooled (all-station) metrics already used that pairwise filter.

 The 2016–2025 window is a temporal holdout for technical comparison.
 CN05.1 and station observations are not independent samples of one another.